htcondor/htcondor/docs/users-manual/file-transfer.rst

 Dataflow Jobs
 '''''''''''''

-In some situations, a job that has been submitted but not yet run might realize that 1) the output files it wants already exist, 2) these output files are newer than its input files.
-Typically this would happen because an earlier job already created the output files.
-This is known as a **dataflow job** and in some cases we want to skip it.
-By setting the :macro:`SHADOW_SKIP_DATAFLOW_JOBS` configuration option to ``True``, we can skip these jobs and potentially save large amounts of time in long-running workflows.
+A **dataflow job** is a job that might not need to run because its desired outputs already exist.
+The *condor_shadow* can optionally skip these jobs by setting :macro:`SHADOW_SKIP_DATAFLOW_JOBS` to `True`.

+A dataflow job meets any of the following criteria:
+* Output files exist, are newer than input files
+* Execute file is newer than input files
+* Standard input file is newer than input files

+Skipping dataflow jobs can potentially save large amounts of time in long-running workflows.

 Public Input Files
 ''''''''''''''''''